 A semantic tool takes your general content analysis tool a step further.
 With it, you can figure out how to improve content that isn’t performing well.

-A semantic tool will analyze your topics, subtopics, keywords and the actual content of your piece.
+Content optimization tools will analyze your topics, subtopics, keywords and the actual content of your piece.
 It will determine if you’re missing subtopics that would improve your topic authority.
 It will determine if your content matches the search intent of your keywords.

 You’ll start to get a better picture of how thorough your content should be.